On the use of ordered factors as explanatory variables

-\begin{quote} \textbf{Abstract} Consider a regression or some regression-type model for a certain response variable where the linear predictor includes an ordered factor among the explanatory variables.
+\textsl{ The present version of the paper essentially coincides with the one appearing in \emph{Stat} {\bf 12}, e624 (2023), freely accessible at \texttt{\url{https://doi.org/10.1002/sta4.624}}.
+The only difference is in the very last paragraph of the main body of the text. } \begin{quote} \textbf{Abstract} Consider a regression or some regression-type model for a certain response variable where the linear predictor includes an ordered factor among the explanatory variables.
 The inclusion of a factor of this type can take place is a few different ways, discussed in the pertaining literature.
 The present contribution proposes a different way of tackling this problem, by constructing a numeric variable in an alternative way with respect to the current methodology.
 The proposed techniques appears to retain the data fitting capability of the existing methodology, but with a simpler interpretation of the model components. \end{quote}